veg/hyphy-tutorials/selection/README.md

 __Data files__

-All the alignment files used here are included in the [data directory](data).
+All the alignment files used here are included in the [data directory](data); you may find it convenient to download the zip file with all the files from that directory and unpack it on your machine.

 __Notation__